alcaras/sauce/README.md

 (Sadly the Goodreads API doesn't provide bulk CSV download, as far as I can tell, so we have to log in as you and download the CSV file ourselves).

+You'll also need to create the database:

+    python db_create.py

+Then just run refresh to update your local copy or view to just view.